Ilyass-id/SROIE/README.md

-# If you're here, first go in the branch called master
+# Please go in the branch called "master"